 - Empty the bowl of the mixer and set aside.

 - Repeat the process for preparing a second glass.

-Present in a bowl or soup bowl or glass depending on consistency.
+Present in a bowl or soup plate or in a glass depending on its consistency.
 Optionally you can decorate with pitted cherries.